centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/network-fritzbox-upnp.md

 ## Prerequisites

-To control your Fritz!Box, the UPnP must be configured.
+To monitor your Fritz!Box, the UPnP must be configured.
+Refer to the [official documentation](https://en.avm.de/service/manuals/fritzbox/).

 ## Installing the monitoring connector